Color Psychology in Interior Design:

 Here are some general guidelines for applying the psychology of color in interior design and decorating:

-• Saturated colors from the yellow/orange/red section of the color wheel tend to raise our energy levels, while colors from the blue/green section calm us down, both physically and emotionally.
+• Saturated colors from the yellow/orange/red (='warm') section of the color wheel tend to raise our energy levels, while colors from the 'cool' blue/green section calm us down, both physically and emotionally.

 • This is not always true for less saturate shades/tints of these colors.
-Look at the picture below and test it for yourself: How do you respond to this vibrant, put-your-eyes-out geranium red, compared to the muted brick red (with yellow, brown and gray in it)?
-And what's your take on that bubble-gum pink?
+Compare the vibrant, put-your-eyes-out geranium red to the muted brick red (with yellow, brown and gray in it): The desaturated brick color is much gentler on the nerves.
+(And what's your response to that bubble-gum tint?)

 Color Affects Different People Differently

-Even though we humans respond to colors in similar ways, the concrete psychological effects of any given color won't necessarily be the same on you as on your sister.
-Or on someone from the other side of the globe, for that matter.
+Even though we humans respond to colors in similar ways, the concrete psychological effects of any given color won't necessarily be the same for you as for your sister.
+Or for someone from the other side of the globe, for that matter.
 Here's why:

 • No two people see color in exactly the same way; our eyes are all slightly different.
 Using color psychology when you decorate your home won't guarantee that everyone who shares that space with you will see, feel and respond to the color as you would like them to.